AlibabaCloudDocs/arms/intl.en-US/Prometheus Service/Configure alerts/Create an alert.md

 # Create an alert

-Alibaba Cloud Prometheus Monitoring provides out-of-the-box alert rules.
+Prometheus Service provides out-of-the-box alert rules.
 You can also customize alert rules for specific monitored objects.
-If a rule is triggered, the system sends alert messages to the specified contact group by using a specified notification method.
+If a rule is triggered, the system sends alert messages to the specified contact group by using the specified notification method.
 This way, contacts can resolve issues at the earliest opportunity.

--   A monitoring job is created.
-For more information, see [Get started with Prometheus Service]().
+-   A monitoring task is created.
+For more information, see [Connect an ACK cluster to Prometheus Service]().
 -   Contacts are created.
-For more information, see [Create contacts](/intl.en-US/Dashboard and alerting/Create contacts.md).
+For more information, see [Create a contact](/intl.en-US/Dashboard and Alerting/Create a contact.md).

 ## Procedure